NadzmiAmsan/Parallel-Hash-Breaker-with-Performance-Visualizer/README.md

 This benchmark is ideal for live lectures because it finishes in seconds without needing huge datasets.

 ![image alt](https://github.com/NadzmiAmsan/Parallel-Hash-Breaker-with-Performance-Visualizer/blob/2a29f1ae9f5e6943162d938bfa8373c82ac5ef64/Difficulty_benchmark.png)
-Figure 5:Screenshot of the difficulty benchmark output from terminal
+        Figure 5: Screenshot of the difficulty benchmark output from terminal

 # 🧠 How It Works (The Logic)